Youth Development Manager

 • Experience building, launching, or substantially scaling a program, team, business, school, or initiative from inception

-• Documented experience using data and metrics to establish weekly goals and inform decisions, beyond simply reporting outcomes
+• Documented use of data and metrics to establish weekly objectives and inform decisions, beyond passive reporting

 • Legal authorization to work in the United States or Canada